moj-analytical-services/etl-pipeline-example/README.md

 s3.delete_s3_object(data_path)
 ```

 The full script that utilises these code snippets can be found in [python_scripts/test_data.py](python_scripts/test_data.py) this is `F1(x)` in the DE structure overview.
+You should check that the data has been deleted from s3://mojap-land/open_data/postcodes_example/random_postcodes/ and saved to s3://mojap-raw-hist/open_data/postcodes_example/random_postcodes/.

 ### Step 3: Create the Database Tables (using spark)

 In this step we are going to use spark to create our curated database (reading data from `raw-hist` and writing to `curated`) and then apply a glue meta data schema over the top of the data so it can be queried with Amazon athena.
-To do both of these things requires `etl_manager` the readme of this package is fairly indepth so I'm not going to reiterate information from that readme here.
+To do both of these things requires `etl_manager`.
+The [readme](https://github.com/moj-analytical-services/etl_manager/blob/master/README.md) of this package is fairly indepth so I'm not going to reiterate information from that readme here.

 Our spark jobs (aka glue jobs) is a pyspark script that is ran on an AWS spark server.
 It is used to do bigger data transformations (in parallel) that is better to keep off our cluster (which current gives you the ability to run R/Python with single CPU).
 When writing spark scripts try to use Spark-SQL as much as possible to make it easier for others to understand.
 You may find there are times when a single line of code using the spark dataframe API will achieve the same result as 10 lines of SQL (so it's up to the data engineer to make a judgement on when to deviate from Spark-SQL syntax).
-Because we use pyspark always use the dataframe API or Spark-SQL as these are optimised (avoid using RRDs as they will be super slow in pyspark).
+Because we use pyspark always use the dataframe API or Spark-SQL as these are optimised (avoid using Resilient Distributed Datasets (RDDs) as they will be super slow in pyspark as summarised [here](https://databricks.com/glossary/what-is-rdd)).

 Our spark code is going to do two things, first read all the data from `raw-hist` and overwrite the table in curated.
 This is the laziest approach to updating your table (i.e. recreate it from scratch and delete the old version).
 However, this is the cleanest version and the one you should try first (often it's quicker than trying to do a clever update process in spark - mainly because this often requires writing more than once to S3 which is time consuming).
 Overwriting everything each time also allows for an easy clean up (as the overwrite means you don't often have to clean up half written files or clear out a temp folder of data you are using update your table).
 The second thing the spark job will do is create a calculated table (a simple group by statement) and write it to a new partition (based on the date ran) in curated.